guestdaniel/GuestOxenham2022/README.md

   - `src`: The shortened name of the paper from which the data were extracted, in the form LastnameYear
   - `f`: F0 of the measurement in Hz
   - `t` Threshold of the measurement in %

+# License

+The code in this repository is licensed under GPLv3 (see `LICENSE.txt`).
+The behavioral data in this repository is licensed under CC BY-NC 4.0 (see `data/LICENSE.txt`).

 # Instructions